Anxiety Treatment in Stockport

 These symptoms are often more severe when you have a panic attack

-Any or all of the symptoms of anxiety may be experienced during a panic attack and some sufferers can interpret these very unpleasant sensations as being a sign of serious physical illness, particularly heart attack.
-This in turn worsens the anxiety, making a vicious circle.
-The symptoms of panic attacks, like all other forms of anxiety, are significantly improved by hypnotherapy and relaxation.
+Any or all of the symptoms of anxiety can be experienced during a panic attack.
+Sometimes this can lead you to think you’re having a heart attack or have another serious illness.
+This belief in turn worsens your anxiety, forming a vicious circle.
+Your panic attack symptoms can be significantly improved by hypnotherapy and relaxation.

 Symptoms of depression

-These include fatigue, difficulty sleeping (for many sufferers, taking the form of waking early and being unable to get back to sleep, but also including not being able to get to sleep when you go to bed), lack of enthusiasm, weight loss, loss of interest in food, (although some sufferers overeat or resort to binge eating instead), feelings of lethargy, preoccupation with your own behaviour and excessive guilt, low self esteem, self-consciousness, distorted and pessimistic patterns of thinking, inability to make decisions, and loss of interest in sex.
+These include fatigue and difficulty sleeping.
+Perhaps you wake early and can’t then get back to sleep.
+Or you might not be able to get to sleep when you go to bed).
+You might also notice lack of enthusiasm, weight loss, and loss of interest in food.
+Sometimes though you overeat or binge eat instead.
+You might notice feelings of lethargy, preoccupation with your own behaviour.
+Feelings of excessive guilt, low self esteem, self-consciousness, pessimism are common.
+You may find that you’re unable to make decisions.
+Many sufferers lose interest in sex.

-The causes of stress, anxiety and depression are not fully understood but are believed to be a combination of genetics, social factors (for example, experiences we had when growing up and also the way those around us reacted to those experiences) and reaction to life events such as bereavement, redundancy, or divorce.
+The causes of stress, anxiety and depression are not fully understood.
+They are however widely believed to be a combination of genetics and social factors.
+These can include childhood experiences and also the way your family and friends reacted to them.
+Other factors include reaction to life events such as bereavement, redundancy, or divorce.